Project (MSc Management with HR) MGT5358P

 Individual Reflective Report

-25% - Viva - where students present the recommendations in response to the business challenge.
+25% - Presentation - where students present the recommendations in response to the business challenge.

-60% - Individual Project report of 6,000 words that will include a methodology of the group project and which then explains and justifies the groups key decisions and solutions.
-The narrative should be solidly grounded in extant academic literature demonstrating the ability to apply academic knowledge to the solution of the strategic business challenge.
+60% - Individual Project report of 6,000 words that will include a critical discussion of the approach taken to the delivery of the group project and which explains and justifies the groups key decisions and solutions.
+The narrative should be solidly grounded in extant academic literature including a demonstration of the ability to develop a greater depth (through critical review) and application of academic knowledge to the solution of the strategic business challenge.

 15% - Individual reflective report of 2,000 words reflecting on the overall learning outcomes and the process of working as part of a team on a predetermined business challenge.
-This should focus on the lessons learned from bringing together theory in response to a practical business challenge.
+This should focus on the lessons learned from bringing together theory in response to a practical business challenge and demonstrate self awareness at both the team and individual level, including recognition of areas for self development.

-All elements of assessment should normally be submitted before the end of August.
+All elements of assessment should normally be submitted before the end of August with presentations taking place in late July.

 This course aims to lay the foundations for and contribute to the development of students' capacity to design and carry out research in Business and Management.
 The taught element of the course aims to enable students to develop effective business research skills (evident, for example, in the review of the literature, data sourcing & collection, investigation, quantitative and qualitative analysis, weighing evidence and reaching sound conclusions).
-The course also aims to teach skills that are used to deliver a substantial business research exercise demonstrating the appropriate selection and application of tools and research methods from the programme which are then used to formulate recommendations and communicate research outcomes to a professional standard.
+The course also aims to teach skills that are used to deliver a substantial business research exercise demonstrating the appropriate selection and application of tools and research methods from the programme supported by additional critical review of academic ideas, which are then used to formulate recommendations and communicate research outcomes to a professional standard.

 Intended Learning Outcomes of Course